Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 model and :math:`\tau_{ij}^{SGET}` representing the energy transfer from the resolved to the modeled scales.
 In addition, a forcing stress :math:`F_i` is added to the momentum equations to induce the transfer of energy from the modeled to the resolved scales.
-Thus the TAMS approach solves the following momentum equation
+Thus the AMS approach solves the following momentum equation

 .. math::
-   :label: tams-mom-les
+   :label: ams-mom-les

    &\int \frac{\partial \bar{\rho} \widetilde{u}_i}{\partial t}
    {\rm d}V + \int \bar{\rho} \widetilde{u}_i \widetilde{u}_j n_j {\rm d}S